MengQiuchen/cPeaks/Tutorials/docs/Tutorials.md

 [2] Granja JM, Corces MR et al., ArchR is a scalable software package for integrative single-cell chromatin accessibility analysis.
 Nature Genetics (2021)

-[3] Meng Q, Wu X, Li C, et al. The full set of potential open regions (PORs) in the human genome defined by consensus peaks of ATAC-seq data. doi:10.1101/2023.05.30.542889
+[3] Meng Q, Wu X, et al. Toward a generic feature set defined by consensus peaks as a consistent reference for ATAC-seq data.
+BioRxiv [Preprint](https://doi.org/10.1101/2023.05.30.542889.)

 ## 5. Contact
 Please reach out to Meng Qiuchen at mqc17@mails.tsinghua.edu.cn if you encounter any issues or have any recommendations.